 Based on i386/ubuntu, the image contains nwndedicatedserver1.69.
 The latest and slim image has had the /opt/nwnserver/data folder removed to reduce the image size, bringing it down from 1.98GB (full) to 180MB (slim, latest).

-Mounting a folder that contains a Neverwinter Nights module file (for instance module.mod) to /opt/nwnserver/modules is necessary for container to run.
-Also make sure to mount the nwn/data folder from the host machine when using slim and latest.
+Mounting a folder that contains a Neverwinter Nights module file (for instance module.mod) to /opt/nwnserver/modules is necessary for containers to run.
+When using slim and latest you also have to make sure to mount the nwn/data folder from the host machine.
 Use jakkn/nwnserver:full when the host machine does not have the nwn/data folder locally.